 Pest description and crop damage The Pacific flatheaded borer is a pest of many different trees and shrubs, including most fruit trees.
 Adults are reddish bronze beetles with copper-colored spots on wing covers, and about 0.25 to 0.5 inch long.
 Larvae are whitish to pale yellow and about 0.5 inch long when fully developed.
 Just behind the head of the larvae is a broad, flat enlargement giving a "flat-headed" appearance.
 Larvae feed beneath the bark and may girdle the trunks and branches of trees.
 Young and recently planted trees are most susceptible.
 Trees that are stressed because of drought or other causes are also vulnerable.

 Biology and life history The insects overwinter in host plants as mature larvae.
 In spring, they pupate and then bore exit holes in the tree.
 They emerge usually from May to June.
 Females lay eggs from June through July in crevices in the bark, usually on the sunny side of tree trunks below the lowest branches.
 Stressed trees are the preferred egg-laying site.
 The larvae hatch, burrow into the wood, and feed on the cambial and vascular tissues until full grown.
 Burrows are characteristically broad and irregular.

 Pest monitoring Watch for depressions in the bark or cracks through which frass (excrement) may be seen.

 Birds peck the larvae from under the bark with their beaks.
 Some wasp parasites attack the borer.
 Carpenter ants eat both larvae and pupae from the wood.

-Beetles are attracted to weakened, sunburned, or injured parts of the trunk and lay eggs in cracks on bark exposed to the sun.
+These beetles are attracted to weakened, sunburned, or injured parts of the trunk and lay eggs in cracks on bark exposed to the sun.
 Protect young, newly planted trees from sunburn by white-washing, paper trunk protectors, or shading the trunks with boards.
 Follow good pruning, watering, and fertilization practices.
-Keeping weeds, grass, and trash from the base of the trees makes it easier to detect and remove borers.
+Keeping weeds, grass, and trash from the base of the trees.
+This makes it easier for predators to detect and prey on borers.
 Remove infested limbs and any nearby firewood that may contain borers.

 Management-chemical control: HOME USE